The influence of cell phenotype on collective cell invasion into the extracellular matrix: Computational implementation of the model

 \section{Computational implementation of the model}

-In this paper, we use two distinct two-dimensional rectangular domains, $G$, and final time, $T$, to illustrate the results presented in later Section~\ref{sec:results}: \begin{enumerate}[label={}, leftmargin=\parindent] \item \textbf{Setup 1.} $G = [0, 540] \times [0, 540] \, \mu\mathrm{m}^2$ and $T = 96$ hours, used to showcase the main features of the model. \item \textbf{Setup 2.} $G = [0, 360] \times [0, 360] \, \mu\mathrm{m}^2$ and $T = 60$ hours, used to investigate the effects of different collagen fibre initial conditions and cell properties on dynamics. \end{enumerate} We impose periodic boundary conditions for the cells, and the domain $G$ is discretised as $G_\delta$ with a grid size of $\delta = 2 \, \mu\mathrm{m}$, and the numerical time step is set to $\Delta{t}=1$ minute.
+In this paper, we use two distinct two-dimensional rectangular domains, $G$, and final times, $T$, to illustrate the results presented in later Section~\ref{sec:results}: \begin{enumerate}[label={}, leftmargin=\parindent] \item \textbf{Setup 1.} $G = [0, 540] \times [0, 540] \, \mu\mathrm{m}^2$ and $T = 96$ hours, used to showcase the main features of the model \YY{in detail}. \item \textbf{Setup 2.} $G = [0, 360] \times [0, 360] \, \mu\mathrm{m}^2$ and $T = 60$ hours \YY{(smaller domain size and longer simulation time for computational efficiency)}, used to investigate the effects of different collagen fibre initial conditions and cell properties on dynamics. \end{enumerate} We impose periodic boundary conditions for the cells, and the domain $G$ is discretised as $G_\delta$ with a grid size of $\delta = 2 \, \mu\mathrm{m}$, and the numerical time step is set to $\Delta{t}=1$ minute.
 The initial conditions are listed in Supplementary Information Section \ref{Sec:ICS}.
 The collagen fibre field, $\mathbf{\Omega}$, is discretised on $G_\delta$ as $\mathbf{\Omega}_\delta$.
-At each time step we \begin{enumerate} \item calculate cell $i$'s random motility force $\boldsymbol{\xi}^i$ and cell--cell interaction forces $\sum_{j = 1, j \neq i}^{N(t)}\mathbf{F}\left(\mathbf{X}^i-\mathbf{X}^j\right)$ (see Section~\ref{sec:CellDynamics}); \item extract $\mathbf{\Omega}_\delta$ at cell $i$'s centre using linear interpolation to obtain the matrix $\hat{\mathbf{M}}$ for contact guidance (see Equation~\eqref{eq:M_rm}). \end{enumerate} We then update all cell positions according to Equation~\eqref{cellDynamics}, and update the discretised collagen fibre field $\mathbf{\Omega}_\delta$ according to Equations (\ref{eq:FibreDynamicsEq})--(\ref{ave tau previous vel}).
+At each time step we: \begin{enumerate} \item calculate cell $i$'s random motility force $\boldsymbol{\xi}^i$ and cell--cell interaction forces $\sum_{j = 1, j \neq i}^{N(t)}\mathbf{F}\left(\mathbf{X}^i-\mathbf{X}^j\right)$ (see Section~\ref{sec:CellDynamics}); \item extract $\mathbf{\Omega}_\delta$ at cell $i$'s centre using linear interpolation to obtain the matrix $\hat{\mathbf{M}}$ for contact guidance (see Equation~\eqref{eq:M_rm}). \end{enumerate} We then update all cell positions according to Equation~\eqref{cellDynamics}, and update the discretised collagen fibre field $\mathbf{\Omega}_\delta$ according to Equations (\ref{eq:FibreDynamicsEq})--(\ref{ave tau previous vel}).
 Finally, we iterate over the $N(t)$ cells to let each cell proliferate with probability $P_{\rm p}$ defined in Equation~\eqref{eq:cell_prolif}.
 The daughter cell is placed a distance $\sigma/2$ away at an angle sampled from the uniform distribution $U[0, 2\pi]$.

 Algorithm~\ref{pseudocode} provides the pseudocode for the numerical simulation of the model.
 The differential equations are solved using the forward Euler method~\cite{hairer1987solving} with time step $\Delta t$, and the integrals are approximated using the midpoint rule~\cite{zorn2002calculus}.
 Initial conditions for each simulation in Section~\ref{sec:results} are stated and visualised in Supplementary Information (Section~\ref{Sec:ICS}).
 Python codes to simulate the model are available at \url{https://github.com/YuanYIN99/ECMcell_ContactGuidance_HybridModel.git}